aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.lowcode/imageconverter/process/_index.md

 For example, if the specified output file is Image.png, then the generated image files will be Image_0_0.png, Image_0_1.png, ..., Image_1_0.png, ...

-## process(, load_options, save_options, provider) {#aspose.cells.lowcode.LowCodeLoadOptions-aspose.cells.lowcode.LowCodeSaveOptions-AbstractLowCodeSaveOptionsProvider}
+## process(, load_options, save_options, provider) {#aspose.cells.lowcode.LowCodeLoadOptions-aspose.cells.lowcode.LowCodeSaveOptions-Aspose.Cells.LowCode.AbstractLowCodeSaveOptionsProvider}

+Converts template file to images